I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-mmallocatemappingaddress.md

 <p><b>MmAllocateMappingAddress</b> returns a pointer to the beginning of the reserved memory buffer.</p>

 ## -remarks
 <p><b>MmAllocateMappingAddress</b> reserves a system virtual address range for the caller to use.
-No physical memory is allocated for the virtual address range and the virtual memory cannot be accessed until it is mapped by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554640">MmMapLockedPagesWithReservedMapping</a> routine.
-The caller unmaps the reserved memory range by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556392">MmUnmapReservedMapping</a> routine.
-Finally, the caller can free the reserved range by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff554512">MmFreeMappingAddress</a>. </p>

-<p><b>MmAllocateMappingAddress</b> reserves a system virtual address range for the caller to use.
-No physical memory is allocated for the virtual address range and the virtual memory cannot be accessed until it is mapped by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554640">MmMapLockedPagesWithReservedMapping</a> routine.
-The caller unmaps the reserved memory range by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556392">MmUnmapReservedMapping</a> routine.
-Finally, the caller can free the reserved range by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff554512">MmFreeMappingAddress</a>. </p>
+No physical memory is allocated for the virtual address range and the virtual memory cannot be accessed until it is mapped by the <a href="..\wdm\nf-wdm-mmmaplockedpageswithreservedmapping.md">MmMapLockedPagesWithReservedMapping</a> routine.
+The caller unmaps the reserved memory range by calling the <a href="..\wdm\nf-wdm-mmunmapreservedmapping.md">MmUnmapReservedMapping</a> routine.
+Finally, the caller can free the reserved range by calling <a href="..\wdm\nf-wdm-mmfreemappingaddress.md">MmFreeMappingAddress</a>. </p>

 ## -requirements
 <table>